-Deaths exclusively from acute overdose of LSD, magic mushrooms, and mescaline are extremely rare.
-Deaths generally occur due to suicide, accidents, and dangerous behavior, or due to the person inadvertently eating poisonous plant material.
+Serious psychological harm can occur after administration.
+Effects such as fear, depression, anxiety, and paranoia can occur and be longlasting.
+Deaths exclusively from acute overdose of LSD, psilocybin-containing mushrooms, mescaline and other hallucinogens are less common.
+Deaths generally occur due to suicide, accidents, dangerous behavior, inadvertently eating poisonous plant material, or poly-substance use.
 A severe overdose of PCP or ketamine can result in:

-· Respiratory depression, coma, convulsions, seizures, and death due to respiratory arrest
+Respiratory depression, coma, convulsions, seizures, and death due to respiratory arrest